 - Consultants do not perform any of the analysis for clients; consultants share expertise and advice to enable researchers to perform the analysis on their own.

-- For short questions, you can visit us during our daily drop-in times.
+- For short questions, you can visit us during their daily drop-in times.
 For longer questions, please schedule an appointment.

 CSCU CONTRACT ($160/hr):